jpfulton/blog/content/blog/2023-07-05-swa-custom-404s/index.md

 ---
 title: Custom 404 Response in a Azure Static Web App
 date: 2023-07-05
 description: "Azure Static Web App containers are configured with a JSON file at the root of their deployment called staticwebapp.config.json.
-Most Gatsby starters already come equiped with a custom 404 page for use internally when a bad route is requested on the client side.
+Most Gatsby starters already come equipped with a custom 404 page for use internally when a bad route is requested on the client side.
 This article focuses on reusing that page’s output for server-side 404 responses in an Azure Static Web App."
 keywords: ["gatsbyjs", "azure", "static web app", "404", "blog"]
 openGraphImage: ../../../src/images/open-graph/gatsby-and-azure.png
 ---